rocxteady/itunes-search/README.md

-# # Displaying content using iTunes Search API with RxSwift and MVVM
+# # An iOS App which displays content using iTunes Search API with RxSwift and MVVM

 ### Instalation